 5. Finishing Off Paper Mache Crafts

-Another top tip for smoothing the paper mache is to apply a layer of Polyfilla.
+Another top tip for smoothing the paper mache is applying a Polyfilla layer.
 It’s the stuff you buy in DIY stores to smooth cracks on walls before painting.

-A base coat of white emulsion paint or Gesso is good to use before painting with acrylic colored paint.
+A base coat of white emulsion paint or Gesso is good to use before painting with acrylic-coloured paint.
 Or your final coat may be decoupage with paper napkins or other decorative papers.

 The Paper Mache Home Decor Crafts